MicrosoftDocs/m365copilot-docs/docs/includes/preview-disclaimer.md

 <!-- markdownlint-disable MD041-->

 > [!IMPORTANT]
-> Microsoft Copilot for Microsoft 365 extensibility is currently in preview.
+> Plugins for Microsoft Copilot are in preview and only work in Microsoft Copilot in Microsoft Teams.